Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 > ***Of course, this project will still stay up for people to use!***

 # TusDino 0.15.1
 TusDino is the most advanced userscript chrome dino cheat with over 40+ cheats and that works on almost any dino game website.
 It was created as a fun project.
-I'll probably work on it whenever I feel like it.
+I'll probably work on it whenever I feel like it. **You need a userscript manager in order to install the script.
+I recommend Tampermonkey!**

 [![Install from Github](https://img.shields.io/badge/Install%20Script-Github-blue?style=for-the-badge)](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js)